 Using a design developed in CS 357 Computing Science Project I, a software system is implemented and tested.
 Projects are done in teams.
+Projects may be done for actual clients.
 Prerequisite: CS 357.
 Two credits.

 CS-365 COMPUTER GAME DESIGN AND DEVELOPMENT